-In the case of scales such as IQ or attitude scales, while they might be treated as interval scales for purpose of statistical analysis, it would be a more serious error to treat these as ratio scales.
+In the case of scales such as IQ or attitude scales, while they might be treated as interval scales for purpose of statistical analysis, it would be incorrect to treat these as ratio scales.
 For example, what would it mean to say that someone with an IQ of 140 was twice as intelligent as someone with an IQ of 70?
-Similarly with attitude, if there is five point scale from 1, indicating strongly disagree, to 5, indicating strongly agree, does it make sense to say that a response of 4 is twice that of 2?
+Similarly, for attitude measured on a five point scale, from 1, indicating strongly disagree, to 5, indicating strongly agree, it makes little sense to say that a response of 4 is twice that of 2.
 In this case, 2 is on the disagree side and 4 is on the agree side, so a ratio of two such values has little meaning.